newwayland/blog/content/post/how-to-fix-the-governments-borrowing-costs/index.md

 title: "How to fix the government's borrowing costs"
 date: 2022-10-23T08:12:50+01:00
 summary: "The government borrows at a price of its choosing.
 Here’s how."
-tags: [mmt, easy, borrowing, bonds]
+tags: [mmt, borrowing, bonds, mmt-basics]
 ---
 The government borrows at a price of its choosing.
 Here’s how.